 063-04-0925 was originally classified as CEGL004646: Nyssa aquatica - Nyssa biflora Saturated Forest, but this value of CEGL4646 isn't in the database.
 NatureServe Explorer has "Nyssa aquatica - Nyssa biflora Forest" which is CEGL007429 and states "It occurs in Zone II (Wharton et al. 1982), and therefore probability of annual flooding is 100% and duration of flooding is approximately 100% of the growing season with soils nearly permanently saturated."

 So this seems to be the same creature.
 I updated the annotation to CEGL007429.
 Please let me know if this seems incorrect.

-#7 Updated by Michael Lee almost 12 years ago
+#7 Updated by Michael Lee about 12 years ago

 63-4-933 has fit of "1" when assigning to CEGL3525.
 Is this excellent or poor fit?
 I think by context it must be poor fit, as there is another classification assignment (to CEGL 7813) that is also a poor fit, both with medium confidence.
 I have added a note but not recorded this guess.

-#9 Updated by Robert Peet almost 12 years ago
+#9 Updated by Robert Peet about 12 years ago

 Regards comment #6 on CEGL004646: